Form Controls

 ->setDefaultValue($userName);

-An alternative to disabled inputs are fields with the HTML readonly attribute, which are sent to the server by the browser.
-Although the field is only readable, it is important to realize that its value can still be modified or spoofed by an attacker.
+An alternative to disabled controls are controls with the HTML readonly attribute, which the browser does send to the server.
+Although the control is read-only, it is important to realize that its value can still be modified or spoofed by an attacker.

 Custom Controls

-Besides wide range of built-in form controls you can add custom controls to the form as follows:
+Besides the wide range of built-in form controls, you can add custom controls to the form in this way:

 $form->addComponent(new DateInput('Date:'), 'date');